junxit/us-congress-code/title-42/chapter-6a/sec-254c.md

   - **(3)** *Preference* In awarding grants under this section, the Secretary shall give preference to entities that—
     - **(A)** are located in health professional shortage areas or medically underserved communities, or serve medically underserved populations; or
     - **(B)** propose to develop projects with a focus on primary care, and wellness and prevention strategies.
-- **(i)** *Report* Not later than September 30, 2005, the Secretary shall prepare and submit to the appropriate committees of Congress a report on the progress and accomplishments of the grant programs described in subsections (e), (f), and (g) of this section.
+- **(i)** *Report* Not later than September 30, 2005, the Secretary shall prepare and submit to the appropriate committees of Congress a report on the progress and accomplishments of the grant programs described in subsections (e), (f), and (g).
 - **(j)** *Authorization of appropriations* There are authorized to be appropriated to carry out this section $45,000,000 for each of fiscal years 2008 through 2012.

 ## Source credit